Mark Martin: 1981–1982

-Martin had a tumultuous beginning in NASCAR, driving for six different teams from 1981 to 1987.
-He made five starts in 1981 driving for a team owned by Bud Reeder, earning two pole positions at Nashville and Richmond and finishing third in his final race at Martinsville.
+Martin experienced an unsettled start to his NASCAR career, competing for six different teams between 1981 and 1987.
+He made five starts in 1981 with a team owned by Bud Reeder, earning pole positions at Nashville and Richmond and recording a third-place finish in his final race of the season at Martinsville.

-Martin raced full-time in 1982 with the Bud Reeder team, competing for Rookie of the Year.
-The team struggled for consistency, posting only eight top tens compared to twelve DNFs in thirty starts, including a string of five DNFs in six races.
-Completing only 73.7 percent of the laps and leading only four laps all season led to Martin finishing fourteenth in the final standings and finishing second to Geoff Bodine for Rookie of the Year.
-Despite finishing strongly, with two top-tens in the final two races, including a fifth place finish at Riverside, Martin and Reeder parted ways after the season.
-He remains the only driver to run more than six races for a team owned or co-owned by Reeder.
-At the end of the season Martin sold off the team, having signed with Jim Stacy to race in 1983.
+Martin raced full-time in 1982 with the Bud Reeder team, supported by sponsorship from Apache Stove.
+As the season progressed, however, the team went bankrupt, and Martin did not receive payment.

+He was competing for Rookie of the Year honors that year.

+Overall, the team struggled for consistency, recording eight top-ten finishes but twelve DNFs in thirty starts, including a stretch of five DNFs in six races.

+Martin completed only 73.7% of the season's laps and led just four laps, resulting in a 14th-place finish in the final standings and a second-place result in the Rookie of the Year competition behind Geoff Bodine.

+Despite ending the season with improved performances, including two top-ten finishes in the final two races and a fifth-place result at Riverside, Martin and Reeder parted ways after the season.
+He remains the only driver to have competed in more than six races for a team owned or co-owned by Reeder.
+At the conclusion of the season, Martin sold off his equipment and signed with Jim Stacy to compete in 1983.

 1983–1986

-Martin started 1983 driving for Jim Stacy.
-The two parted ways after just seven races, posting three top-eleven finishes while having four races finishing 24th or worse.
+In 1983, Martin began driving for Jim Stacy.
+The two parted ways after just seven races, posting three top-11 finishes while having four races in which they finished 24th or worse.
 Following a two-race stint driving for D. K. Ulrich and one for Emanuel Zervakis, he landed a ride with Morgan-McClure Motorsports for six races, becoming the organization's first driver.
-While with MMM, Martin posted four finishes inside the top-twenty, including a tenth at Talladega.
+While with Morgan-McClure, Martin recorded four top-20 finishes, including a 10th-place run at Talladega.

-Unable to secure a ride for 1984, Martin went back to driving in the American Speed Association.
-Jimmy Fennig came aboard as crew chief in 1985 and the two would go on to win the ASA championship the next season, which was Martin's fourth series championship.
-His success in his three-year stint in ASA landed Martin a part-time ride driving for Jerry Gunderman.
-In five starts, he posted two top-fifteen finishes and started on the outside pole at Atlanta.
+Unable to secure a ride for 1984, Martin returned to the American Speed Association.
+Jimmy Fennig joined as crew chief in 1985, and the two went on to win the ASA championship the following season, which became Martin's fourth series title.
+His success during his three-year stint in ASA earned him a part-time ride with Jerry Gunderman.
+In five starts, he posted two top-15 finishes and started on the outside pole at Atlanta.